-In order to be considered full-time in a fall or spring term, a student must be enrolled in courses totaling at least 12 credit hours.
+In order to be considered a full-time student in a fall or spring term, a student must be enrolled in courses totaling at least 12 credit hours.
 Recommended sequences of classes are generally based on at least 15 credits per term in order to facilitate timely completion of the program of study.
-A student who wishes to schedule more than 18 credit hours during a fall or spring term must obtain approval from their academic advisor.
+Students who wish to schedule more than 18 credit hours during a fall or spring term must obtain approval from their academic advisor.
 During a summer term, the normal load should not exceed one credit hour for each week of classes.